Nishanth2501/text2sqlai/README.md

 3. **Check dependencies** - ensure all packages are installed with `make install`
 4. **Review the evaluation report** - it often provides insights into what's working and what isn't

-## Contributing

-This project is designed to be educational and extensible.
-Feel free to experiment with different prompting strategies, add new evaluation metrics, or extend the functionality.
-The modular design makes it easy to add new features without breaking existing functionality.

-Remember, the goal is not just to build a working system, but to understand the principles behind effective Text-to-SQL generation and how to measure and improve such systems.

----

-*This project demonstrates the power of combining modern AI techniques with good engineering practices to solve real-world problems.
-It's a testament to the fact that you don't always need massive datasets or custom training to build effective AI applications - sometimes, smart prompt engineering and careful design can take you a long way.*